bitcommoditiz/P2Pool/README.md

     python run_p2pool.py --help

 Once p2pool is running point your miner to 127.0.0.1 on the miner port of the bitcommoditiz you want to mine.
-Provide your bitcommoditiz adress as username to get your reward (no account needed).
+Provide your bitcommoditiz address as username to get your reward (no account needed).

-Example (your miner is minerd and you are mining on a Goldz pool):
+Example (your miner is minerd and you are mining on your own local Goldz pool):

 	/minerd --no-stratum --url http://127.0.0.1:15500/ --user GKLkjBGFRh123456